2024 “Preservation at Its Best Awards”: Nomination Guidelines

 Preservation Iowa invites a jury of preservation experts to review nominations for the Preservation at Its Best Awards.
 This panel of judges will also place nominations in their respective categories to give each project its highest scoring potential.

 Projects will be judged on degree of historic preservation excellence, community impact, quality of work completed and thoroughness of the nomination submitted.
 Honorable mentions or multiple awards may be given if decided upon by the panel of judges.

-Check out the winning nominees from the last 5 years on the Preservation Iowa website at: http://www.preservationiowa.org/programs/preservation-at-its-best-awards/
+Check out some past winning nominees on the Preservation Iowa website at: http://www.preservationiowa.

 MAKE YOUR ENTRY STAND OUT TO THE JUDGES